High-Speed Motion Planning for Aerial Swarms in Unknown and Cluttered Environments: Simulation Results

 \subsection{Empty environment}

 The testing consists of 10 agents in a circular configuration exchanging positions.
 The circle is of radius 10 m and the agents are positioned in an equidistant way on the circle (Fig. \ref{fig:agents_exchange}).
 Each agent exchanges its position with the agent that is diametrically opposite.
-The comparison is done over 10 simulated runs.
+The comparison is done over 100 simulated runs.

 The proposed method is compared with AMSwarmX \cite{adajania2023amswarmx}, MADER \cite{tordesillas2020mader}, RMADER \cite{kondo2023robust} and EGO-Swarm2 (ES2) \cite{zhou2021decentralized}.
 The maximum acceleration is set to $a_{\text{max}} = 20\ \text{m/s\textsuperscript{2}}$ and the maximum jerk $j_{\text{max}} = 30\ \text{m/s\textsuperscript{3}}$ for all the planners.
 For MADER and RMADER, each agent is represented as a bounding box of size $0.25\times0.25\times0.25$ m.
 For EGO-Swarm2, AMSwarmX, and our planner, each agent is represented as a sphere of diameter $0.25$.
-The MADER/RMADER values are taken from the results reported by their authors \cite{kondo2023robust} since they have been fine-tuned for this experiment where the maximum speed is set to $v_{\text{max}} = 10$ m/s (the values were computed from 100 simulation runs \cite{kondo2022robust}).
+The MADER/RMADER values are taken from the results reported by their authors \cite{kondo2023robust} since they have been fine-tuned for this experiment where the maximum speed is set to $v_{\text{max}} = 10$ m/s.

 We fine-tuned to the best of our ability the parameters of AMSwarmX, mainly relying on the parameters set by the authors.
 AMSwarmX results in collisions as soon as the speed limit exceeds 2 m/s.
 For EGO-Swarm2, we fine-tuned its parameters with a large sensing horizon (10 m) and planning horizon (15 m).
 Different speed limits are tested: 4, 5, 6, and 7 m/s all shown in Tab. \ref{tab:comp_free}.
 Note that the average speed performance of the planner improves from 4 m/s until 6 m/s is reached.
 After that, the average navigation speed decreases while the jerk cost goes up (which is why we stopped at 7 m/s).